DataCleansingEnthusiast/aws-bootcamp-cruddur-2023/journal/weekX.md

       ![image](./assets/WeekX_108_Machineuser4_accesskey4.PNG)
       ![image](./assets/WeekX_108_Machineuser4_ReleaseChange.PNG)

-Note: If I didn’t have issues with 504 error in production, I should have been able to save the messages in DynamoDB table.
-I was able to do this locally.
+**Note**: If I didn’t have issues with 504 error in production, I should have been able to save the messages in DynamoDB table.
+In production, I am able to see the Profile avatar picture but not messages.
+When I inspect the page I see a 504 error.
+So, to demonstrate that my app works locally I tried to create messages.
 Please see screenshots of Cruds and how it’s stored in tables.

 14. Locally post reply on the app and check whether it is saved to Database.
 ![image](./assets/WeekX_110_ReplyTest.gif)
 ![image](./assets/WeekX_110_ReplyCheckDB.PNG)